wendellpm/exercise/README.txt

 mysql>create database json;

 To use the MySQL database use the enclosed json.sql file from command line.
-This creates table, also named "json" without data, the username and password values must be those that work on the local mysql server.
+This creates a table, also named "json", in the data base "json", without data.
+The username and password values must be those that work on the local mysql server.

 $ mysql -u <username> -p <password> json < json.sql

 MySQL may require the <password> value to be set separately, thus:

 $ mysql -u <username> -p json < json.sql <press enter key>
-password:<password> <press enter key>
+enter password:<password> <press enter key>

 Then set the key/values in the default.properties, as follows, before running the application server:

 databaseName=json	leave as is
-useMap=no			value must be "no" dbUsername=<username>		enter username that works on local server dbPassword=<password>		enter password that works on local server mysqlUrl=jdbc:mysql://localhost:3306	leave as is, default port for mysql driverName=com.mysql.jdbc.Driver		leave as is
+useMap=no			value must be "no" dbUsername=<username>		enter username value that works on local server dbPassword=<password>		enter password value that works on local server mysqlUrl=jdbc:mysql://localhost:3306	leave as is, default port for mysql driverName=com.mysql.jdbc.Driver		leave as is